 Getting to Goa:

 Goa has an airport (Dabolim) situated roughly in the middle of the state.
 You can fly to Goa from most major Indian cites and in the season time, there are charter flights from the UK and Russia.
 From Bangkok or KL, it’s cheapest to take a flight to one of the big cities in the South of India like Chennai, Bangalore or Kochi and then a domestic flight from there.

-Once in Goa you can explore the rest of India on the huge Indian railways network (just make sure to book tickets in advance because it is very busy) or by bus but the train is for sure the most preferable way to travel rather than the hectic Indian roads.
+Once in Goa you can explore the rest of India on the huge Indian railway network (just make sure to book tickets in advance because it is very busy) or by bus but the train is for sure the most preferable way to travel rather than the hectic Indian roads.

 Goa is a perfect place for a gentle introduction to Incredible India but don’t stop there…